 PKU, is a rare, genetic disease caused by deficiency of the PAH enzyme.
 Lack of PAH activity leads to the accumulation of phenylalanine and downstream neurocognitive deficits.
-Patients with PKU are therefore often advised to consume a highly restricted diet in order to minimize phenylalanine intake, which can further reduce patient quality of life.
+Patients with PKU are therefore often advised to consume a highly restricted diet to in order to minimize phenylalanine intake, which can further reduce patient quality of life.
 We estimate that the prevalence of PKU in the United States and EU5 is between 35,000 and 40,000 individuals.
+To directly address the underlying cause of PKU, we are developing AG-181, a PAH stabilizer with a goal of reducing phenylalanine levels.